Comprehensive Car Insurance

 If you can’t afford a major repair, you’ll definitely want to have comprehensive coverage for your car.

-Is there a comprehensive deductible if an insurance claim is filed?
+Is there a comprehensive deductible if I file an insurance claim?

 If your car got damaged during a natural disaster, or in any of the awful or unfortunate scenarios described above, the last thing you want to think about is whether you have the money to cover your comprehensive deductible.